rosano/hyperdraft/os-app/open-guide/text.en.md

 </div>

-Hyperdraft helps you organize your thinking with text notes, and makes it simple to turn them into a website
+Hyperdraft helps you organize your thinking with text notes, and makes it simple to turn them into a website.

 Inspired by modeless and keyboard-centric [Notational Velocity](http://notational.net) it lets you quickly and easily network your ideas via a simple *double-bracket syntax*.